 Artificial intelligence involves various disciplines.
-It doesn’t just rely on computer science, statistics, etc. But, it also requires other fields, depending on where it is applied, for example, psychology (cognitive modeling) and philosophy (philosophy of mind).
+It doesn’t just rely on computer science, statistics, etc. Depending on where it is applied, it also requires other fields, such as psychology (cognitive modeling) and philosophy (philosophy of mind).

 Examples of artificial intelligence and its applications